ZhenyanLuo/NCI_manual/Readme.md

 #### Step 2 Login

-Login by using mobaxterm or wsl on window11 (VPN free)
+Login by using mobaxterm or wsl on window11 (VPN free) , Terminal for Mac user (Applications>Utilities>Terminal), termminal for Unix/Linux

 ```
 ssh {username}@gadi.nci.org.au